Top 10 Highest Paid Personal Trainers in America

 After his own dream of competing on the U.S. Track and Field Olympic Team was destroyed in a serious auto accident, David developed techniques for helping people with post-injury and post-surgical physical rehabilitation.

 Mark Jenkins is the personal trainer for Sean “P. Diddy” Combs, Mary J. Blige, Beyonce, Busta Rhymes, Missy Elliot, and many others in the biz.
 He has a line of nutritional supplements sold at GNC stores and a DVD called 90-Day Transformation.

 He became the spokesperson for United Way in 2010 and has created a fitness program for children called Fun, Fly & Fit.
 He has been featured on the TV channels MTV, BET, and E!
 Entertainment, and in the publications Essence, Ebony, and Muscle and Fitness.
 He is the co-author of The Jump Off: 60 Days to a Hip-Hop Hard Body.

 Jenkins is also the founder and co-owner of International Fitness, a company which specializes in physical training for performing artists.

 #7 – Michael George

 Michael George is the personal trainer for many L.A. celebrities, including Reese Witherspoon, Julianne Moore, Meg Ryan, Christian Slater, Sela Ward, and Dennis Quaid.
-He’s the whole package: mind, body, and spirit transformation, through blending Eastern and Western philosophies, yoga, martial arts, strength training, and core training, among other tools.
+He’s the whole package and offers mind, body, and spirit transformation through blending Eastern and Western philosophies, yoga, martial arts, strength training, and core training, among other tools.